 - Provide accessibility training to employees and volunteers.

 The AODA for Employers

-When it comes to accessibility standards for employment, the Act focuses on making hiring and employment practices more accessible by accommodating the needs of employees and job applicants who have disabilities.
-The Employment Standard is a framework for incorporating accessibility into regular workplace processes.
+In addition to its accessibility standards for employment, AODA makes hiring and employment practices more accessible by accommodating the needs of employees and job applicants who have disabilities.

 - Offer of employment

 - Information and communication supports

 As an employer, do you know how the AODA applies to your business?
 If your business is found to be in violation of the legislation, you may be subject to monetary penalties depending on whether your actions are deemed minor, moderate, or major.
 Under the AODA, the maximum daily penalties are as follows:

 It’s important to take the time to understand your obligations and responsibilities around making your workplace accessible.